 Nesting is by far the most complex part of this process, but with a bit of practice you should be able to wrap your head around it.

 The Organic Grid is an infant and yet to be battle tested, but serves as a starting point.
 There are browser rounding issues which will impact your design regardless of any percentage-based or sub-pixel grid system (as far as we know) because there is not a rounding standard applied by browser vendors.
 Opera suffers the worst of those we tested, but version 12 (alpha) greatly improves this.

 Well this concludes the write-up and hopefully you find the approach useful and learned a thing or two.
 The code is still being polished, but we wanted to put my collection of thoughts and notes together into something useful that may help others.
 Let us know if you use The Organic Grid in any of your projects or have taken it apart and modified it!

 If nothing else check out LESS and CodeKit (Mac application) as they have drastically altered our workflow.

 We may write a followup with details as to how to use The Organic Grid specifically.
-An RSS feed is setup if you would like to be notified when future news is released.

 These ideas are certainly not all original, we owe a lot to the great community out there sharing their work and ideas!
 Please see the code in the downloadable file for examples and checkout the live demo to view The Organic Grid in action!